AmelieEve/RIIV/README.md

 ## Project inputs

-The database is constituted of two separated directories :
+The learning database is constituted of two separated directories :
 - PNG images containing small hand-drawn symbols.
 One symbol per image;
 - txt files with an identical name, a label describing to which model the image is associated.